Bug Out Bag

 If you live in an urban environment the need for you to have a well-thought-out and prepared urban bug out bag is even more important.
 Everyone living in a city or a suburban environment is at an increased risk to experience riots, political and civil unrest, and will likely feel the effects of a man-made disaster before those in less populated areas.

 This doesn’t mean that those in a rural environment would never have to bug out.
 Many natural disasters, such as wildfires and hurricanes, could cause those in rural areas to have to bug out.
-Some people believe that after a disaster, those within the cities will migrate out to the rural areas.
-If this migration does take place, it’s one more reason for those in rural areas to have a bug out bag prepared.
+Some people believe that after a disaster, those within the cities will move out to the rural areas.
+If this takes place, it’s one more reason for those in rural areas to have a bug out bag prepared.

 Preparing a bug out bag list and then building the best kit for your situation can definitely help you survive these scenarios.